run-ai/docs/docs/Researcher/best-practices/user-applications.md

 # User Applications

-This article explains the procedure to create your applications.
+This article explains the procedure to create your own user applications.

 Applications are used for API integrations with Run:ai.
 An application contains a client ID and a client secret.
-With the client credentials you can obtain a token and use it within subsequent API calls.
+With the client credentials, you can obtain a token as detailed in [API authentication](../developer/rest-auth.md) and use it within subsequent API calls.

-## Creating Personal Applications
+## Creating Applications

-To create a personal application:
+To create an application:

 1. Press the user icon, then select Settings
 2. Click **+APPLICATION**